-- A. Donors shall be between the ages of 18-60 inclusive and in good health in order to join and remain in the Registry. - B. During the course of any recruitment activities, including initial enrollment, CT, and workup stages, donors shall be medically screened via a health questionnaire by the Registry using current health history guidelines for the purpose of establishing preliminary eligibility and suitability. - C. Newly recruited donors are HLA-typed by GOL at a laboratory that meets GOL's HLA typing requirements (see Section 4.7.) - D. Information obtained from the donor during the stages of the recruitment process shall include but is not limited to the following: age, gender, and willingness to donate.
+- A. Donors shall be between the ages of 18-35 inclusive and in good health in order to join the Registry. - B. Donors shall remain in the Registry until their 61st birthday, unless they have been made permanently unavailable prior to this. - C. During the course of any recruitment activities, including initial enrollment, CT, and workup stages, donors shall be medically screened via a health questionnaire by the Registry using current health history guidelines for the purpose of establishing preliminary eligibility and suitability. - D. Newly recruited donors are HLA-typed by GOL at a laboratory accredited by ASHI, EFI and/or CAP or a non-US equivalent. - E. Information obtained from the donor during the stages of the recruitment process shall include but is not limited to the following: age, gender, and willingness to donate.
 The donor also completes a short health history questionnaire.